ryvoxr/notebook/school/college/virginia-tech.md

 the experience?
 How did others rely on you for guidance?
 What did you learn about yourself during this time?
 (120)**

-Stepping up to run the Robotics Phoenix Fest
-- Aryan was not there, he was working on a robot
-- I led a 45 minute session with no preparation for 30 people

 **Describe a goal that you have set and the steps you will take to achieve it.
 What made you set this goal for yourself?
 What is your timeline to achieve this